-1. The Bank must engage an independent, external auditor to perform an audit according to generally accepted auditing standards of sufficient scope to enable the auditor to render an opinion on the financial statements of the Bank taken as a whole.
+1. The Bank's financial statements must be prepared on an accrual basis according to generally accepted accounting principles.
+2. The Bank must engage an independent, external auditor to perform an audit according to generally accepted auditing standards of sufficient scope to enable the auditor to render an opinion on the financial statements of the Bank taken as a whole.
 The audit period shall commence on the date that the organizing group forms a body corporate and may end on any calendar quarter-end no later than 12 months after the Bank opens.
 The OCC expects that such audits will be performed annually for at least three years following commencement of operations.
 Engagement of an auditor will be verified during the preopening examination (see the "Charters" booklet, Internal and External Audits discussion).
-2. The Bank's financial statements must be prepared on an accrual basis according to generally accepted accounting principles.
-3. The President, or the person serving in the function of President, of the Bank must serve as a member of the board of directors.
-4. Each person who, together with his or her related interests, subscribes to 10 percent or more of the initial stock offering must submit a biographical and financial report for review to the Chartering, Organization & Structure staff prior to acquisition of the shares and staff must have no objection to each person before purchasing the shares.
+3. The directors of the Bank must own qualifying shares in conformance with 12 USC 72 and 12 CFR 7.2005.
+4. The Bank must have adequate fidelity bond coverage in accordance with 12 CFR 7.2013, which lists four factors the directors should consider to determine adequacy (see the "Charters" booklet, Fidelity and Other Insurance discussion).
+5. The President, or the person serving in the function of President, of the Bank must serve as a member of the board of directors.

+6. Each person who, together with his or her related interests, subscribes to 10 percent or more of the initial stock offering must submit a biographical and financial report for review to the Chartering, Organization and Structure staff prior to acquisition of the shares and staff must have no objection to each person before purchasing the shares.
 After opening the Bank, the Bank will comply with the requirements of 12 CFR 5.50.
-Changes in the composition of members or trustees of a voting trust or voting agreement also may be subject to the requirements of 12 CFR 5.50.
-5. Management and the Board must maintain policies and procedures that address all OCC regulations and will guide the Bank's operations in a safe and sound manner.
-These policies and procedures must establish and guide the operation of a robust BSA/AML/OFAC program.
-All policies must be completed no later than the date of the applicant's request for a preopening examination.
+7. Management and the Board must maintain policies and procedures that address all OCC regulations and will guide the Bank's operations in a safe and sound manner.
+Management and the Board are responsible for establishing a robust program to ensure compliance with the requirements of the Bank Secrecy Act (BSA) and Office of Foreign Assets Control (OFAC), including policies and procedures approved by the Board of Directors and a program that ensures personnel are appropriately trained in BSA/AML/OFAC procedures.
+All policies and procedures must be completed no later than the date of the applicant's request for a preopening examination.
 In addition, the board of directors must review and adopt the policies and procedures at its first meeting.
 The board of directors is responsible for regular review and modification of policies and procedures and for assuring continuous compliance with them.

-6. The Bank must have a security program in place that complies with the "Interagency Guidelines Establishing Standards for Safeguarding Customer Information" specified at 12 CFR 30, Appendix B (Appendix B).
-7. The Bank must submit to the Novel Bank Supervision Office for review, and prior written determination of no supervisory objection, a complete description of the Bank's final information systems and operations architecture as well as the information systems risk assessment and management plan.
-This should include a schematic drawing; and 8.
-A letter must be submitted to the Chartering, Organization and Structure staff at least 60 days before the Bank is scheduled to open, notifying the OCC that all conditions and requirements necessary to receive a national bank charter have been met, requesting a preopening examination, and providing the anticipated opening date.
+8. The Bank must have a security program in place that complies with the "Interagency Guidelines Establishing Standards for Safeguarding Customer Information" specified at 12 CFR 30, Appendix B (Appendix B).
+9. The Bank must submit to the Novel Bank Supervision Office for review, and prior written determination of no supervisory objection, a complete description of the Bank's final information systems and operations architecture as well as the information systems risk assessment and management plan.
+This should include a schematic drawing.
+10. The Bank must ensure that all other required regulatory approvals have been obtained.
+11. A letter must be submitted to the Chartering, Organization and Structure staff at least 60 days before the Bank is scheduled to open, notifying the OCC that all conditions and requirements necessary to receive a national bank charter have been met, requesting a preopening examination, and providing the anticipated opening date.